Dozens injured in strong quake off Japan's Fukushima - RFI

 "Particularly for the next two to three days, there might be very strong earthquakes," Kato said.

-Water outages were affecting 4,800 households, Kato said, adding that health ministry staff and self-defense troops were heading to affected areas to deliver water.
+The quake came as Japan attempts to contain the spread of Covid-19 while preparing for the pandemic-postponed Tokyo Olympics, due to start in July.

-Around 950,000 homes lost power throughout the region, but electricity had been restored in most areas by Sunday morning, according to a regional utility.
+Kato said that by early Sunday more than 250 people were at 173 emergency shelters in Fukushima and surrounding regions, with social distancing measures in place such as tents for each family.
+Many may now have returned home, he added.

-Kato said as of early Sunday more than 250 people were at 173 emergency shelters in Fukushima and surrounding regions, where social distancing measures have been put in place.
-Many may have since returned home, he added.
+Pfizer, whose coronavirus vaccine is set to become the first to be approved in Japan on Sunday, told the government that the quake did not affect facilities storing its jabs, Kato said.

-Pfizer, whose coronavirus vaccine is set to become the first to be approved in Japan later Sunday, has told the government that the quake did not affect facilities storing the jabs, Kato said.
+The JMA said the earthquake hit at a depth of 60 kilometres (37 miles).
+The US Geological Survey registered the quake at a revised magnitude of 7.1 with a depth of 51 kilometres.

-Images posted online showed broken glass at a shop and items spilled off the shelves at a supermarket.
+It briefly caused around 950,000 homes to lose power, and Kato said water outages were affecting 4,800 households, with self-defence troops heading to affected areas to deliver water.

 Tomoko Kobayashi, who works at a traditional inn in Fukushima's Minamisoma city, told Kyodo news agency that "the initial jolt felt more powerful than the one I experienced in the Great East Japan Earthquake" of 2011.